wavemotion-dave/SugarDS/readme.md

 Configuration :
 -----------------------
 There is quite a few configuration options that you can explore.
 Some options are global for the emulator and some are specific to one game.
-However, of primary importance are these two which you must understand:

-* V52 Sync
+If you are playing a game like Robocop, Chase HQ or Manic Miner which hits the AY sound chip hard to produce "speech" or similar digitizied effects, you should set the **Sound Driver** to 'WAVE DIRECT'.
+This is a bit more taxing on the emulator but it will render speech and other digitized effects quite well.

-* CPU Adjust
+Of primary importance to gameplay are these two: **V52 Sync** and **CPU Adjust**.

 Normally you should touch neither adjustment... unless the game is not running correct.
 In that case, try the following: